 1. To start, you’ll want to cook white rice.
 I like to use a Zojirushi rice cooker because it allows a hands-off cooking experience and gives me time to prepare other elements of the dish while it cooks.

 2. Be sure to wash your rice before cooking.
 This not only helps remove any debris and dirt but also excess starch.
-I recommend rinsing in cool water and draining off excess water 3-4 times until the water runs fairly clear.
+I recommend rinsing in cold water and draining off excess water 3-4 times until the water runs fairly clear.

 3. Always use the rice measuring cup and water lines to make sure you’re cooking the rice precisely.
 Zojirushi’s rice cookers come with a rice measuring cup and have clear marks on the inside of the cooking pot to indicate how much water should be added for each variety of rice.

 4. Finally, make sure you’re using the correct rice cooker setting!
-The Micom Rice Cooker has various settings and you’ll want to use the Quick setting or the regular White setting to make perfect short-grain rice.
+The Micom Rice Cooker has various settings, and you’ll want to use the Quick setting or the regular White setting to make perfect short-grain rice.

 a silver rice cooker next to a measuring cup and rice spoon